PhoenixMP/Capstone-2/README.md

 # NoteWorthy
 Deployed on Render: https://noteworthy-play.onrender.com/

+### About Noteworthy

+NoteWorthy is a website that brings the excitement of a rhythm-based game like Guitar Hero, but with a unique twist – players use their computer keyboard to play piano notes.
+Just like in Guitar Hero, users are presented with a scrolling note highway on the screen, but this time, the notes correspond to piano keys.
+As the notes approach, players must hit the corresponding keys on their keyboard to produce the audio for the melody.
+With a diverse selection of songs and varying levels of difficulty, the game challenges players' timing, coordination, and musical skills.
+This website is not mobile compatible.

 *Gain insights into the project's website navigation and the interactive gameplay through two separate YouTube videos.
 The first is a walkthrough that highlights the website's structure and the second explores a gameplay preview.*